AJC Architects

 AJC Architects, formerly Allen Jack+Cottier and before that John Allen and Russell C. Jack, is an urban design, architecture, and interior design practice in Sydney, Australia.
 It was founded in 1952 by John Allen and Russell C. Jack, who were joined by Keith Cottier in 1964.
 As of January 2025, the practice is headed by director and CEO Michael Heenan.

 History

 Denis (John) Allen began his own practice in 1952, and on 1 July 1956 formed a partnership with university friend Russell Jack, calling their firm John Allen and Russell C. Jack.

 In July 1956 John Allen and Russell Jack formed an equal partnership.
 For the first few years their clientele was relatively small, limited to Allen focusing on some factory designs and Jack designing a few houses.
 Allen's pre-fabricated steel design for Wolfe Electric Tools Factory 1957, at Homebush was the basis for future industrial structures, notably Qantas, and Keith Cottier's Domaine Chandon California.
 In 1964 the firm was renamed Allen Jack+Cottier.

-In 2001, Cottier was awarded the Australian Institute of Architects' highest honour, the Gold Medal.